VahidNaderi/googlerankchecker/docs/index.md

 ## Key Features
 - **Instant Highlights**: Automatically highlights your predefined list of websites in Google search results.
 - **Customizable List**: Easily add or remove websites from your tracking list.
-/- **Visibility Control**: Choose to highlight with custom colors for better visibility.
+- **Visibility Control**: Choose to highlight with custom colors for better visibility.
+(Planned)
-/- **Effortless Navigation**: Navigate through your highlighted results with a simple keyboard shortcut.
+- **Effortless Navigation**: Navigate through your highlighted results with a simple keyboard shortcut.(Planned)
 - **Privacy-Focused**: Runs locally on your browser, ensuring your search preferences stay private.

 ## How Does It Work?